-National dances of Poland have strong roots in folk dances, described expertly in the book Polish Folk Dances and Songs: Step by Step Guide by Milwaukee's own Ada Dziewanowska, who was the Artistic Director and Choreographer of the Syrena Polish Folk Dance Ensemble of Milwaukee.
+National dances of Poland have strong roots in folk dances, described expertly in the book Polish Folk Dances and Songs: Step by Step Guide by Milwaukee's own Ada Dziewanowska, who for many years was the Artistic Director and Choreographer of the Syrena Polish Folk Dance Ensemble of Milwaukee.

 Five dances are historically recognized as Poland's national dances including the Polonez (Polonaise), Mazur (Mazurka), Krakowiak, Oberek and Kujawiak.
-Contrary to popular beliefs, the Polka is not one of them (it originated in Bohemia), although it's name is derived from the word meaning a Polish female.
+Contrary to popular beliefs, the Polka is not one of them (it originated in Bohemia), although its name is derived from the Czech word meaning a Polish female.